Visiting Kensington Palace: All you need to know, updated for 2025

 This immersive exhibit also utilized sound design elements, engaging the viewer in the buzz of a party at the palace.

-The Crown to Couture exhibit closed at the end of October, 2023.
+The Crown to Couture exhibit closed at the end of October, 2023, but leaving it in this post to give you an idea of what the temporary exhibits are like.

 Beyonce dress exhibit